IshiharaLab/BinaryActivePolarModel/README.md

 ## Description

-This is a FreeFEM++ script for simulating binary active polar model proposed in [1].
+FreeFEM++ script for simulating binary active polar model proposed in [1].

 See [2] for details.